By Jonathan Ashley, co-founder of etiCloud. (Updated 4 April 2025)

 - Add Inline Email Security to your cyber security toolkit.
 This application blocks malicious emails or files before they enter a user’s mailbox, scanning every email and providing a high level of protection for every user.

-- Use a different password for every different website you use and ideally change the passwords on a monthly basis.
+- Use a strong, unique password for every different website you use and change them ideally on a monthly basis.

 - Consider Web Filtering.
 This technology prevents users from accessing certain websites or URLs and prevents the user’s browser loading any pages from such sites.